Key in lock symbolizing inheriting a house that is paid off

 3. Selling

-But, is there a time limit on selling an inherited property?
+But, is there a time limit on selling inherited property?
 We have good news for you… you can sell an inherited house at any time, even immediately after receiving it if you wish.

 If the property happens to be situated in Southern California, consider selling it to SoCal Home Buyers.
 We have a well-established reputation for efficient and stress-free selling process, ensuring a seamless experience from beginning to end.
 With our commitment to making fair offers and providing exceptional customer service, you can have full confidence that you’re in capable hands.